Splunk Cloud Platform

 Undeclared time field elements

-Undeclared time fields are time fields that you have not declared in the Time field, Unix time field, or partition Time field settings in the definition of the federated index that you reference in the search, but which do exist as additional time fields in the AWS Glue table dataset that is mapped to by the federated index.
+Undeclared time fields are time fields that you have not declared in the Time field, Unix time field, or Time partition field settings in the definition of the federated index that you reference in the search, but which do exist as additional time fields in the AWS Glue table dataset that is mapped to by the federated index.
 Undeclared time fields can have numeric, string, or SQL timestamp data types.

 In sdselect searches, there are some limitations to the undeclared time fields you can apply to date and time evaluation functions.
 See Limitations to the field and data types you can apply to date and time functions in the WHERE clause.